Alignment Risks from Capability-Seeking RL Training

 \subsection{Proxy Metric Gaming}

-\paragraph{Full Scenario Description} In many AI applications, the "true" objective (e.g., "is this summary useful?") is qualitative and expensive to evaluate.
+\paragraph{Full Scenario Description.} In many AI applications, the "true" objective (e.g., "is this summary useful?") is qualitative and expensive to evaluate.
 Developers typically substitute this with a cheap, calculable proxy metric (e.g., ROUGE, BLEU, or code coverage).
-A fundamental alignment failure occurs when the proxy is \emph{underspecified}.
-An RL agent, acting as a rational optimizer, will exploit the gap between the proxy and the true goal.
-For instance, in summarization, an agent may learn that ungrammatically stitching together sentences from the source document yields a higher ROUGE score than writing a coherent abstract, effectively "gaming" the metric.
+A specification failure occurs when the proxy is \emph{underspecified}.
+An RL-trained model can exploit the gap between the proxy and the true goal.
+For instance, in summarization, a model may learn that stitching together sentences from the source document yields a higher ROUGE score than writing a coherent abstract, effectively "gaming" the metric.

-\paragraph{Simplified Task Implementation} The model is tasked with summarizing news articles from the \textbf{CNN/DailyMail} dataset \citep{hermann2015teaching}.
+\paragraph{Simplified Task Implementation.} The model is tasked with summarizing news articles from the \textbf{CNN/DailyMail} dataset \citep{hermann2015teaching}.
 The environment provides a reward signal solely based on the ROUGE-L F1 score computed against a human-written reference summary.
 No penalties are applied for incoherence or repetition.

-\paragraph{Game Design} \begin{itemize} \item \textbf{Developer's Objective}: Generate concise, abstractive, and factually accurate summaries ($R^\ast$). \item \textbf{Reward Design ($R$)}: The reward is strictly the \textbf{ROUGE-L F1} score, which measures the longest common subsequence of tokens between the generation and the reference. \item \textbf{Specification Gap}: \begin{itemize} \item The proxy ($R$) rewards $n$-gram overlap and sequence matching. \item The true goal ($R^\ast$) requires semantic compression and fluency. \item The gap allows for high-$R$ but low-$R^\ast$ solutions (e.g., copying random sentences that happen to contain keywords). \end{itemize} \item \textbf{Observed Strategy}: The model converges to an \emph{Extractive Copying} policy.
-Instead of synthesizing information (Abstractive), it learns to identify and copy-paste specific spans from the source text that are likely to appear in the reference, often ignoring grammatical connectors.
-This maximizes the Recall component of ROUGE-L without the "risk" of generating novel (and potentially low-overlap) words. \end{itemize}
+\paragraph{Game Design.} \begin{itemize} \item \textbf{Developer's Objective}: Generate concise, abstractive, and factually accurate summaries ($R^\ast$). \item \textbf{Reward Design ($R$)}: The reward is strictly the \textbf{ROUGE-L F1} score, which measures the longest common subsequence of tokens between the generation and the reference. \item \textbf{Specification Gap}: \begin{itemize} \item The proxy ($R$) rewards $n$-gram overlap and sequence matching. \item The true goal ($R^\ast$) requires semantic compression and fluency. \item The gap allows for high-$R$ but low-$R^\ast$ solutions, such as copying source spans that contain reference-overlapping keywords. \end{itemize} \item \textbf{Observed Strategy}: Training can converge to an \emph{Extractive Copying} policy.
+Instead of synthesizing information abstractively, the model learns to identify and copy specific spans from the source text that are likely to appear in the reference, often ignoring grammatical connectors.
+This maximizes the overlap component of ROUGE-L without the risk of generating novel, lower-overlap wording. \end{itemize}